chronoscan-capture/chronolite-docs/documentation/chronolite/indexer/thumb-viewer/index.md

 # Thumb viewer

-* The thumb viewer lets you preview and navigate thtough all documents opened on the indexer
+* The thumb viewer lets you preview and navigate through all documents opened on the indexer
 * It is an **optional** widget that can be opened and closed on demand
 * It is composed of three main components
     * Toolbar